|

 and Sid in “Waiting for Lefty” among

-many short films including the Annex’s “A
+films including the Annex’s “Coffee

-and as the ruthless “it” assassin,
+Joe” and as the ruthless “it”

-Jake Bishop in Matt Duggan’s “Tag”.
+assassin, Jake Bishop in “Tag”.

-He can also be seen as the maniacal boss in “Trade”.
+and as the maniacal boss in “Trade”.

 John and fellow member Trevor Boelter received